 Best Earbuds / In-Ear Headphones

 The best earbuds we've tested so far are the Bose QuietControl 30.
 They are versatile and portable noise canceling earbuds with a stable fit.
 If you usually find in-ears like the Jaybird X3 or the BeatsX a bit uncomfortable to wear, then the QC 30 are a good option with a long battery life.
 These earbuds also isolate well in loud environments, which makes them a great choice for commuting, traveling and to use at the office.

 Best Mid-Range Earbuds / In-Ear Headphones

-If you're looking for a mid-range option or if you don't like the around-the neck design of the Bose QC 30 and the BeatsX, we recommend the Jaybird Freedom.
+For a mid-range option, we recommend the Jaybird Freedom.
 These wireless earbuds are versatile and block a lot of ambient noise.
 They barely leak, are cheaper than the first two recommendations, and they're compact enough to fit in any pocket or bag.
 Although the Jaybird X2 are better overall, they don't support the MySound app which lets you customize the sound of the Freedoms to your liking.

 If you don't mind a simple, wired in-ear design and don't need all the active features of the other recommendations on this list, then get the 1More Triple Driver.
 They are one of the best sounding in-ear headphones we've measured so far.
 They're well built, compact and easy to carry around your person.
 They also isolate well enough to be decent commuting headphones and they're sufficiently stable that they won't fall if you run with them.

 Best Budget Earbuds / In-Ear Headphones